dotnet/performance/src/benchmarks/gc/README.md

 py . run bench/suite/low_memory_container.yaml
 ```

-On Windows, all tests must be run as administrator as PerfView requires this.
+On Windows, all tests must be run as administrator as PerfView requires this,
-(Unless `collect: none` is set the benchfile's options.
-See [Running Without Traces](#Running Without Traces).)
+unless `collect: none` is set the benchfile's options.
+See [Running Without Traces](#Running%20Without%20Traces) for more information.
 On Linux, only tests with containers require super user privileges.

 You might get errors due to `dotnet` or `dotnet-trace` not being found.
 Or you might see an error: